-Companies save cash to survive; Europe reopens, very slowly
+Companies stash cash to survive; Europe reopens, slowly

 ENERGY: Crude price have crashed almost 80% since the beginning of the year and thousands of oilfield workers have lost jobs.
 On Monday, contract driller Diamond Offshore filed for bankruptcy protection.

-— CNX Midstream Partners is increasing its retained cash flow by reducing distribution 80% and reducing this year’s planned capital expenditures by 16%.
-The company said in a regulatory filing that it still expect to continue to generate significant free cash flow this year from its 100% fixed fee business.
+Two cruise lines said in regulatory filings over the weekend that they had found a lifeline in Germany.
+Royal Caribbean obtained a 12-month debt holiday from Euler Hermes Aktiengesellschaft, Germany’s export credit agency.
+The deal will provide Royal Caribbean with $250 million through April 2021.
+Norwegian Cruise Lines obtained $386 million through a similar debt holiday with Hermes.
+The companies can’t pay dividends or repurchase stock through the term of the loans.

+Royal Caribbean is incorporated in Liberia, while Norwegian is incorporated in Bermuda.

-HOTELS: The lodging industry has been carved out by the arrival of coronavirus and are in desperate need of cash.
+CHECKED OUT: The lodging industry has been carved out by the arrival of coronavirus and are in desperate need of cash.

 — The occupancy rate at InterContinental Hotels that remain open are in the low to mid 20% range.
 The company said in a regulatory filing Monday that about 10% of its U.S. hotels are closed, while approximately 50% are closed in the Europe, Middle East, Africa and Asia region.
 In China, 12 of its 470 hotels are closed.

-The company is also suspending share buybacks and it’s extending $3.6 billion of a three-year revolving credit line until April of 2022.

-GM’s North American factories have been shut down for more than a month due to fears of spreading the virus among workers.
-Automakers generally book revenue when they ship vehicles to dealers, so the lack of production has cut off most of GM’s income.
+EASING BACK: Boeing is gradually bringing some production back on line.
+It said Monday it will resume production at a South Carolina plant where two-aisle 787 passenger jets are built.
+The company said most employees will return Sunday night or Monday.
+The plant has been shut down since April 8 after employees tested positive for the virus that causes COVID-19.
+Boeing recently resumed production at Seattle-area assembly plants.

+MORE TESTING: Kroger Health, the healthcare division of The Kroger Co., said Monday it will expand its drive-thru COVID-19 testing to 50 locations in more than 12 states.
+The company said it expects to perform up to 100,000 tests by the end of May.
+Kroger said customers can fill out an online form to determine if they should be tested.

-MARKETS: This is the business week of the earnings seasons, with nine Dow components reporting quarterly results.
+MARKETS: This is the busiest week of the earnings seasons, with nine Dow components reporting quarterly results.

-— Global stock prices gained Monday after Japan’s central bank boosted support for financial markets as more governments prepared to reopen economies that were shut down to fight the coronavirus pandemic.
+— Stocks around the world rose Monday as governments prepare to gradually lift restrictions they imposed on businesses to slow the sweep of the coronavirus pandemic.